 Brain injury cases are difficult, but they can be effectively handled by experienced lawyers who take the time to listen to clients and assess the totality of their injuries.
 If you or someone you love has suffered a brain injury in a preventable accident, you can find the proven legal representation and compassionate support you need to protect your rights by working with Scott H. Palmer, P.C.
 Our legal team has decades of combined experience, and a passion for helping victims and families through difficult times.

-To discuss a potential case and your right to compensation, contact us today and request a FREE consultation.
+To discuss a potential case and your right to compensation, contact us today and request a consultation.